apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 configured via the static authentication handler, and <strong>MUST</strong> be removed from the configuration prior to production rollouts.</p></div>

+Principal transformation settings for this feature are available [here](Configuration-Properties-Common.html#authentication-principal-transformation) under the configuration key `cas.authn.accept`.

 ```properties
 # cas.authn.accept.users=
 # cas.authn.accept.name=